Fromm helps No. 3 Georgia trounce Tennessee 43-14

 THE TAKEAWAY

-Georgia: The Bulldogs had to come from behind for a second straight game after erasing a halftime deficit in a 23-17 victory over Notre Dame two weeks ago.
-Georgia made some uncharacteristic mistakes early but showed the poise of a veteran team by regaining the momentum quickly.
+Georgia: The Bulldogs made some uncharacteristic mistakes early but eventually wore Tennessee down by controlling possession for 36-plus minutes.
 It helps to have a quarterback the caliber of Fromm, who hasn’t thrown an interception all season.
+Georgia still hasn’t allowed a touchdown run all season.

 Tennessee: The quarterback change gave Tennessee an energy boost to start the game and enabled the Vols to outplay Georgia for the first 25 minutes or so.
 But the offense slowed down quite a bit in the second half and the defense couldn’t put any pressure on Fromm.